51km A Chiltern Gravel Overnighter

 The Ashridge Estate, variously owned by the Bonhommes, (what a name for a group of monks - ‘good men’), and later by the Tudor monarchs who apparently loved the place.
 The first Duke of Bridgewater bought the estate from the Crown and successive Dukes used it as their private playground until Lloyd George’s Death Duties made the passing of huge estates onto the next generation all but impossible.
 In the early years of the twentieth century, the House became a Conservative (party) college before coming under the on-going control of the Hult International Business School.
 The Estate is managed by the National Trust.
 The wide, shared path is well maintained and you ride through the woods, which in spring are bursting with blue and green.
 (The woods are famed for their bluebells).
 If you are riding the route in late April/early May, turn right once you arrive at the road in order to see Dockey Wood.
 It is one of the most spectacular places in England to see Hyacinthoides non-scripta, the English bluebell.

 If you’re up for a short walk, the second short diversion takes you onto Ivinghoe Beacon.
 Stay for a while and gaze at the soft-hued view of the Vale of Aylesbury.
 Watch the dusk deepen, the trees shadow, the day still.
 You sit on billions of exoskeletons formed 65 millions years ago, when the Beacon was part of a warm tropical sea.
 From the top, you’ll see Edlesborough Church a couple of miles away.
 Once ready, head down the steep road into Ivinghoe.
-You’ll have to endure a few metres of busy road before you turn off onto a good-to-ride bridleway which takes you the door of the church.
+You’ll have to endure about 600 metres of busy road before you turn off onto a good-to-ride bridleway which takes you the door of the church.

 Stay the night. (£55 for sole occupancy of the church.
 Book ahead).
 Lie in darkness amidst the stillness of ancient stones.
 You will rarely have had, if ever, a grander place in which to sleep.
 As dawn illuminates the walls, you’ll see the ‘treasure house of delights.’
 A dragon.
 A mermaid suckling a lion, an image of a medieval mason.
 A pre-Raphaelite God on his throne surrounded by Saints.
 Stained glass, a slender pulpit.
 A Medieval carved rood screen.